Key points

 Some ocean benefits are tangible and their value can be measured, such as commercial fisheries and marine tourism.
 Others are intangible, such as the benefits to human health and wellbeing when people experience nature.

 The ocean provides many different economic values.
-Australia conducts 98% of its trade through ports.
+Australia conducts 99% of its trade through ports.
 Ports in Newcastle, Port Kembla and Sydney are a central part of NSW's and Australia's supply chain.
-Other economic services include seafood from our commercial fishery, aquaculture and marine and cruise ship tourism.
+Other economic services include seafood from our commercial fishery, aquaculture and marine, as well as cruise ship tourism.

 Recreational activities can also provide economic benefits.
 Such activities include: